skip to Main Content

 Many people misunderstand Texas Medicaid rules and regulations because of the complexities of Medicaid eligibility.
 Misinformation has also circulated on this subject.
 The families of senior citizens in Texas should only seek legal advice about Medicaid coverage from qualified and experienced Texas elder law attorneys.

 Medicaid eligibility can be challenging to navigate alone.
 Still, there are many ways to become eligible for Medicaid while protecting your hard-earned assets.
 Medicaid rules are dependent on many factors.
 Some factors include whether you are single or married and whether you’re applying for nursing home care or in-home care.
-You or a loved one can benefit greatly from an experienced Medicaid planning attorney, like Ed Lee.
-He understands Texas’s specific Medicaid application, the approval process and can tailor your Medicaid plan to your particular health care needs.
+You or a loved one can benefit greatly from an experienced Medicaid planning attorney like Ed Lee.
+He understands Texas’s specific Medicaid application and the approval process to tailor your Medicaid plan to your particular health care needs.

 What are Texas’s Medicaid Qualification Requirements?